pouchdb-community/pouchdb-adapter-cordova-sqlite/README.md

 ## Historical note

 Until PouchDB 6.0.0, PouchDB's regular `websql` adapter supported the Cordova SQLite Plugin automatically.
-However, the PouchDB team found this to be confusing, error-prone, and difficult to configure, which is why it was exacted into a separate plugin.
+However, the PouchDB team found this to be confusing, error-prone, and difficult to configure, which is why it was extracted into a separate plugin.
 You can read details in [PouchDB's list of breaking changes](https://github.com/pouchdb/pouchdb/wiki/Breaking-changes).

 ## Changelog